 If you can't remember your Seawolf username or password, go to SSU Online Services: Change Password.

-For the purpose of assignment of registration appointments, the categories of students are defined as:
+For the purpose of assigning registration appointments, the categories of students are defined as:

 - Seniors (90 or more completed units)